Engraving by Jacob De Gheyn, 16th century, soldier with a spear, 1607

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few of the most important can be distinguished.
+Eclectic furniture belongs to the 19th century, during which the Biedermeier style was predominant.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, often finished with brown stains, featuring cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
-We have art appraisers, historians, and experts from around the world at your disposal.
+Ultimately, this is crucial from the buyer's perspective, as the market is filled with many fakes.
+Luxury Products provides a certificate confirming the product's compliance with its description and photos.
+We have art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details